rafalkaron/r-jekyll-theme/README.md

 ## Usage

 ### Adding content
-You add content by creating Markdown files in the root site directory.
+You add content by creating Markdown files in the root directory of your Jekyll site.
 **NOTE:** You should start adding content by creating the `index.md` file.

-1. in the site root directory, create a markdown file.
+1. in the root directory of your Jekyll site, create a markdown file.
 For example, create the `index.md` file.
 1. Open the file and add:
 ```markdown